uwescience/myria-docs/index.markdown

 # Documentation

 This is the documentation for the Myria project.
+You can download all the components through this [repository](https://github.com/uwescience/myria-stack).

-To get started with Myria, look at [setup](setup.html).
+To get started with Myria, take a look at the [MyriaX](myriaX.html) engine.

-If you'd like to use the web interface, check out [myria-web](myriaweb.html).

-As an alternative to myria-web, you can also send queries to myria via [python](myriapython.html).
+After you setup the engine, you can upload data and run queries through the [Python](myriapython.html) API.
+An alternative way to run queries is via the [myria-web](myriaweb.html) interface.

 For any questions, see the [FAQ](faq.html) or contact us if you don't see your question listed.